mad4869/todo-app/README.md

 The `todo` module also includes the following directories:

 **routes**
-- `api.py:` Handling the routes that serve the data.
+- `api:` Handling the routes that serve the data.
 The list of API endpoints can be viewed [here.](https://documenter.getpostman.com/view/11633108/2s93zH2eWg)
-- `auth.py:` Handling the routes for authentication.
+- `auth:` Handling the routes for authentication.
-- `views.py:` Handling the routes for rendering HTML templates.
+- `views:` Handling the routes for rendering HTML templates.

 **static**
 <br>Contains all the static assets (e.g., CSS, JavaScript, images).